Application Guidelines

 Other Funding Policies:

-• Funding must be through the Principal Investigator’s home institution (i.e., the home institution of the PI of the team conducting the evaluation).
+• Funding must be through the Principal Investigator’s home institution (i.e., the university, college, or non-profit research organization).

 • The Foundation will support up to two key personnel to attend one conference in the last (or only) year of the project, with an allowable cost of $1,500 per person.
 For Existing Program Evaluations, the Foundation will support one practitioner or service provider from the program to attend the conference as well at the same rate.